shivannis/xandr-docs-public/xandr-docs/articles/curate/user-id-mapping-with-getuid-and-mapuid.md

 An easy way to create this mapping is to piggyback the getUID Service off of one of your existing pixel calls.
-You can adjust your pixel so that when the pixel call is made, there will be an immediate redirect to the Xandr getUID service, which will pass back the user ID within the URL indicated by Xandr
+You can adjust your pixel so that when the pixel call is made, there will be an immediate redirect to the Microsoft Advertising getUID service, which will pass back the user ID within the URL indicated by Microsoft Advertising Curate.
-Curate.

 For example, let's assume the following pixel exists on a publisher site